unisave-cloud/website/src/guides/connect-vs-auth-in-epic-online-services/connect-vs-auth-in-epic-online-services.md

 ## Distributing to Steam and Epic Store

-If you plan to distribute to multiple platforms simultaneously, the currect login behaviour depends on if and how you want to use the *EOS Gaming Services*.
+If you plan to distribute to multiple platforms simultaneously, the correct login behaviour depends on if and how you want to use the *EOS Gaming Services*.

 If you plan to use a third-party service (like [Unisave](https://unisave.cloud/)) for storing player progression, achievements, and leaderboards, then you can keep this simple login flow (and in fact, make it even simpler).
 What you want to do in such a case is to have Steam player log in into Unisave via Steam, and Epic players log in into Unisave via Epic.
 This way Steam players definitely have a *Steam Account*, and Epic players definitely have an *Epic Account*.
 This means you can only use [the Auth interface](https://dev.epicgames.com/docs/epic-account-services/auth/auth-interface) for this and completely ignore *EOS Game Services* as they will be replaced by Unisave.
 If you still want to use *EOS Game Services* (say to synchronize the leaderboards with Unisave), you can use the exact same login flow as desribed earlier.

-If you want even the Steam players to show up in the *EOS Game Services* leaderboards, you now have to create PUIDs for them and use the [the Connect interface](https://dev.epicgames.com/docs/game-services/eos-connect-interface) in the complicated fashion.
+If you want even the Steam players to show up in the *EOS Game Services* leaderboards, you now have to create PUIDs for them and use [the Connect interface](https://dev.epicgames.com/docs/game-services/eos-connect-interface) in the complicated fashion.
 Now you need to worry about [account linking](https://dev.epicgames.com/docs/game-services/eos-connect-interface#linking-an-external-account), but that is outside the scope of this article.

 ## Conclusion